Last Updated on by

 Amla, on the other hand, has no known side-effects and the FDA reports that there is no known drug interaction between Glyburide and Amla.
 As I said earlier, Amla has been eaten and used as medicine for ages and, so far, no negative side-effects have been discovered in all this time.

 The Amla study published by the International Journal of Food Sciences and Nutrition is just one study, however, it validates previous Amla studies as well as centuries worth of anecdotal evidence and first-person testimonials.
-In short, when it comes to successfully treating diabetes without suffering any negative side-effects, Amla works!
+In short, when it comes to successfully treating diabetes without suffering any negative side-effects, Amla works!when it comes to successfully treating #diabetes without suffering any negative side-effects, Amla works!
+Click To Tweet

 If you want to be cured of diabetes, however, you will need to make a commitment to changing your lifestyle, particularly what you eat.
 This will be much harder for some than for others.
 As the saying goes, “Old habits die hard.”
 But remember that Amla is a fruit, and if one fruit can outperform the most effective diabetes drug on the market, in such small amounts, think what adopting a plant-based diet could do for your overall health and well-being?
 THAT is truly the cure!